NWC-CUAHSI-Summer-Institute/NextGen-Uncertainty-quantification/README.md

-## Pronextgen Group
+## NextGen-Uncertainty-quantification
-The purpose of this research group is the uncertainty quantification of the forcing in streamflow prediction  using model-agnostic Nextgen framework.
+This repository is crtetaed by Ngen-Uncertainty quantification group for NWC summer institute Our research topic is:Probabilistic Streamflow Prediction Using the Model-Agnostic NextGen Framework.

-The following tutorial is prepared to show how run ngen-cal in your environment.
+# Tutorial to Run ngen-cal

-##
+The first step in running ngen-cal is to install ngen in your directory.